johndk/highspot/README.md

 The stream metadata could include an action to indicate new, updated, patched, and deleted entities in the stream.

-Clients could pull data from the feed, from an appropriate starting cursor possibly zero, until the cursor reaches the end of the data source, and then periodically check for new data as appropriate.
+Clients could pull data from the feed, from an appropriate starting cursor (0 for example), until the cursor reaches the end of the data source, and then periodically check for new data as appropriate.